Harry's Bar (London): Membership

 The membership of Harry's Bar was described in The New York Times shortly after opening in 1979 as consisting of a "dollop of the titled...and some of the top businessmen around town".
 By 1990 Emma Soames felt that the clientele of the restaurant was "classy" and "resembles the departure lounge for Concorde", spotted Lew Grade, David Frost and Terry Wogan at lunch there on her visit, and listed Lord Hanson, Alan Sugar and Gordon White as regular guests.
 The cost of membership was £600 a year in 1990.
-In his 1988 book The Fashion Conspiracy, Nicholas Coleridge described Harry's Bar as the perfect place to "watch designer clothes in action" with Harry's Bar being a "national park for designer labels, with Valentino's, Ungaro's, Armarni's and Saint Laurent's roaming at will in their natural habitat".
+In his 1988 book The Fashion Conspiracy, Nicholas Coleridge described Harry's Bar as the perfect place to "watch designer clothes in action" with Harry's Bar being a "national park for designer labels, with Valentino's, Ungaro's, Armani's and Saint Laurent's roaming at will in their natural habitat".

 In 1998, Jonathan Meades described the members of Harry's Bar as being " ... industrialists, diplomats, kings, American widows with an appetite for what the French euphemise as aesthetic surgery, film stars of the old school, dandiacal plutocrats, Mayfair smoothies and the gastronomically earnest" and noted that "Members and staff know each other, are mutually respectful and on amiable terms – there is no doubt a trace of feudalism in all this but it works to the benefit of both sides".
 In 1989 Claire Frankel summed up the clientele as being "classy international yuppie".

 Prince Rupert Loewenstein persuaded Birley to allow the American singer Terence Trent D'Arby to lunch with him at Harry's Bar shortly after the launch of D'Arby's debut album in 1987.
 Birley quipped to Loewenstein that D'Arby had a "fine English aristocratic surname".
 The painter Lucian Freud dined with the performance artist Leigh Bowery at Harry's Bar in late 1980s.
-Bowery arrived without the customery jacket and tie demanded by the dress code of the restaurant, so Freud lent him a grey scarf and Bowery borrowed a jacket from a waiter.
+Bowery arrived without the customary jacket and tie demanded by the dress code of the restaurant, so Freud lent him a grey scarf and Bowery borrowed a jacket from a waiter.

 In 2008, banker Bob Diamond hosted a $25,000-per-head fundraising event for 60 guests at Harry's Bar organised by Frances Prenn which raised $2 million for John McCain's American presidential campaign.
 Guests included Cindy McCain, Henry Kissinger, Louis Bacon, and Russ Gercon.

 A Harry's Bar cookbook was published in 2005 by Harley Publishing, with a foreword by Mark Birley and essays by Frederick Forsyth and Nicholas Lander.